dddrrreee/cs140e-24win/labs/0-pi-setup/README.md

 ## 4. Set your `CS140E_2024_PATH`

 Checkoff:
-   - Running `make` in the `checkoff` directory should compile and run a hello world program without complaint.
+   - Running `make` in the `4-checkoff` directory should compile and run a hello world program without complaint.

 This is the last, one-time-only configuration you'll have to do.
 We need